-Viscosity, Apparent viscosity, It seems clear that tested chocolate spread samples are of Non-Newtonian fluids and when the measured apparent viscosity (cP) for chocolate formulated either with red palm oil the following trends may be concluded.
+The viscosity of chocolate spread is a non-Newtonian liquid, and when the visible viscosity (cP) of chocolate formulated with red palm oil is measured, the following trends can be shown.
 Values of viscosity indicated the presence of a noticeable variation within samples, the apparent viscosity was 8983 cP for the control chocolate spread (F1) and 13932 cP for the sample (F3) in Figure 4.
 The noticeable variation is a function of the fat replacement effect (Afoakwa et al., 2007).
 Chocolate is a mixture of solids particles (sugar and cocoa solids) that are hydrophilic and cocoa fats that are finned hydrophobic.
 The magnitude of viscosity is influenced by several factors such as temperature, the tensile force between molecules, size, and several dissolved molecules.
 Viscosity difference in a chocolate spread can be caused by the difference in the content of pectin contained in the jackfruit flour.
 The content of pectin in the fruit during the heating process will undergo gelatination to cause increased viscosity, more addition of jackfruit powder can lead to increased viscosity of chocolate products (Vriesmann et al., 2011).